What You’ll Learn 🎯

 Orbit analysis waterfalls

-The Orbit Analysis module supports Order waterfall spectrograms vs. RPM and vs time, and at the same time FFT waterfall vs, RPM.
+The Orbit Analysis module supports Order Waterfall spectrograms versus RPM and versus time, as well as FFT Waterfall versus RPM.

-They are enabled easily by ticking the checkbox in the Ch. setup section.
-They are shown using the 3D Graph widget which is further explained in the Measurement & Visualisation section
+These can be easily enabled by ticking the checkbox in the Ch.
+Setup section.
+The results are displayed using the 3D Graph widget, which is further explained in the Measurement & Visualisation section.

-Vs. RPM spectra can be created both as Single-sided or Two-sided spectra.
-Single-sided spectra will have an order or frequency axis starting from 0.
-Two-sided spectra will have an order or frequency axis centered around 0.
+Spectra versus RPM can be created as either single-sided or two-sided.
+Single-sided spectra have an order or frequency axis starting from 0, while two-sided spectra have an axis centered around 0.

-Two-sided spectra can be of interest when analyzing the phase difference between the X and Y-bearing sensors.
+Two-sided spectra are particularly useful when analyzing the phase difference between X and Y bearing sensors.

 Overall vs. RPM

-Overall vs. RPM, results are 2D arrays with overall displacement levels across the defined RPM speed range.
-Such results can be a good way to overview and document critical speed intervals which should be avoided.
+Overall vs. RPM results are 2D arrays showing overall displacement levels across the defined RPM speed range.
+These results provide a clear overview and can be useful for documenting critical speed intervals that should be avoided.

 Orbit analysis setup - runout compensation

-Runout compensation is performed to remove shaft irregularities from the measured values during the analysis.
-In the Ch. setup, the desired speed RPM at which the compensation is going to be performed is defined by the user, as well as the number of Averages (revolutions) to be taken into the calculation and the desired angle Resolution.
+Runout compensation is used to remove shaft irregularities from the measured values during analysis.
+In the Ch.
+Setup, the user defines the desired RPM at which the compensation will be performed, along with the number of averages (revolutions) to include in the calculation and the desired angle resolution.

-Under Measure, the Orbit analysis module provides a display template design for the runout compensation measurement.
-When the runout Start button is pressed the runout measurement will start and the number of Averages will begin to count up.
+Under Measure, the Orbit Analysis module provides a display template specifically designed for runout compensation measurements.
+When the Runout Start button is pressed, the measurement begins, and the number of averages starts counting up.

-The Runout compensation values are calculated in the angle-domain.
-This means that you can perform runout compensation measurements while running with variable speeds.
+Runout compensation values are calculated in the angle domain, which means you can perform runout compensation measurements even while operating at variable speeds.

 Orbit analysis setup - reference orbit

-Reference orbit is a great tool for easy comparison of current operating conditions to those from a previous measurement.
+The reference orbit is a valuable tool for easily comparing current operating conditions to those from a previous measurement.

-During the measurement, reference orbit can be easily acquired through a dedicated measurement screen.
+During the measurement, the reference orbit can be quickly acquired through a dedicated measurement screen.

-The number of averages taken into the measurement is defined by the user in the Averages field.
+The number of averages included in the measurement is defined by the user in the Averages field.

 Averages - specifies how many times the deflections at individual angles are averaged together.